 - Individuals with a master's degree or higher in a mental health field (e.g., counseling, therapy, social work) are eligible to apply directly to the post-master’s certificate program.

 - Individuals enrolled in or applying to a master’s degree program in a mental health-related field at App State are eligible to apply to complete the certificate program concurrently with their degree.

 Apply to the Certificate Program

 All students interested in the Expressive Arts Therapy Certificate Program at Appalachian State University must apply through The Cratis D. Williams Graduate School.
-The Graduate School processes the applications and sends them to the Department of Human Development and Psychological Counseling for review.
+The Graduate School processes the applications and sends them to the Department of Counseling, Family Therapy and Higher Education for review.

 Application deadline: April 1 (for a Fall semester start) and November 1 (for a spring semester start)

 Effective Fall 2023 - the Expressive Arts Therapy certificate program will require the completion of 15 credit hours of coursework.
 See the 2023-2024 Graduate Bulletin for detailed requirements.